 Wedding registries used to be a way to ensure you had everything you needed to start a new life in a new home with a new spouse.
-Plus, it was a good way to not get 20 toasters from 20 different people.
+You could score good china and linens, and of course the ubiquitous KitchenAid stand mixer.
+Plus, a registry was a practical way to avoid getting 20 toasters from 20 different people.

 Completion discount: For a period after your wedding day, you'll get discounts on anything left on your registry.
 On the low end, expect 10% off in the 90 days after the big day.
 These discounts are great for big-ticket items that you don't expect anyone to actually buy, but that you don't want to pay full price for either.

-Perks for gift-givers: This can be anything from free shipping on orders above a certain dollar threshold to generous discounts.
+Perks for gift-givers: These can be anything from generous discounts to free shipping on orders above a certain dollar threshold.

-Bonus gifts with qualifying purchases: Certain brands, like All-Clad, Cuisinart, and KitchenAid, offer free merchandise for items purchased over a certain amount.
-Generally speaking, you'll need to fill out forms to receive the bonus gifts and either mail them in or present them in-store to receive your freebies.
+Bonus gifts with qualifying purchases: Certain brands, like All-Clad, Cuisinart, and Le Creuset, offer free merchandise with items purchased over a certain amount.
+Generally, you'll need to fill out forms to receive the bonus gifts, and either mail them in or present them in-store to get your freebies.

 That's not where the perks end, though.
-Here's a rundown of some additional benefits offered by specific retailers:
+Here's a rundown of additional benefits offered by specific retailers.

-Set up a Williams-Sonoma registry online or in-store and you'll have access to a 10% completion discount, a Thank You Note Manager on the website, discounts on personalized gifts for your wedding party from Mark & Graham and a free registry app.
-You can also add wine from the Williams-Sonoma Wine Club to your registry.
-Gift givers are entitled to expedited pickup service in-store and free gift wrap.
+Set up a Williams-Sonoma registry online or in-store, and you'll have access to a 10% completion discount, a thank-you note manager on the website, and entry into a monthly sweepstakes.
 All gift cards purchased for the registry can be used at Williams-Sonoma, West Elm, or Pottery Barn.

 Crate & Barrel

-Crate & Barrel offers a 10% off completion discount for creating a registry, but it's not just for registry items.
-You can use it for all in-store and online purchases during the 6-month period, including furniture.
-You'll also get free online Save the Dates from Paperless Post, a free app, and all gift cards purchased are valid at Crate and Barrel, CB2, and The Land of Nod.
-Gift givers receive free shipping on orders over $99.
+Crate & Barrel offers a 10% completion discount for creating a registry, but it's not just for registry items.
+You can use it for all in-store and online purchases during the six-month period, including furniture.
+You'll also get free online save the dates from Paperless Post and a free app, and all gift cards purchased are valid at Crate & Barrel, CB2, and The Land of Nod.
+Gift-givers receive free shipping on orders over $99.

 If you register in-store, you'll receive a set of stemless wine glasses in an embroidered linen bag, as well as complimentary announcement cards.
-You can also sign up for private Wedding Parties Events, where you can meet one-on-one with registry experts and browse merchandise.
+You can also sign up for private registry events, where you can meet one-on-one with registry experts and browse merchandise.

-Have you used any of these registries, readers?
+Readers, have you used any of these registries?
 What did you think of the experience?
 Let us know in the comments below.